Salesforce integration in EJ2 TypeScript Schedule control

 Replace with the username of your scratch organization, which was generated during the scratch organization creation process.

-In the salesforce setup menu, search for Static Resources and click on New button in the static resources tab.
+In the Salesforce setup menu, search for Static Resources and click on New button in the static resources tab.

 Salesforce Setup menu

 In the static resource tab, provide a name for the static resource files, upload the zip file, and change the cache control to Public.
-Click Save button to add the static resources to your salesforce project.
+Click Save button to add the static resources to your Salesforce project.

 Salesforce Static Resource